Skip to main content

 Another World

-When Another World was released, most games heavily utilized UI elements like health bars, ammo counters, and maps to communicate with the player.
-Chahi’s decision to omit these conventional cues was innovative and indicative of a new approach in game design.
+When Another World was released, games relied heavily utilized UI elements like health bars, ammo counters, and maps to communicate with the player.
+Chahi’s decision to omit these conventional cues marked a new approach in game design.

 With no UI, players in Another World rely heavily on visual and auditory clues to make decisions.
 For instance, the main character, Lester, doesn’t have a health bar.
 Instead, players gauge his condition through visual signs, such as limping when injured.
 A fatal injury results in the screen fading to black, indicating the end of the game.